Maahsome/gron/README.md

 to a variable.
 Though we can simply pass an io.Writer that writes to stdout similar to the way the cli tool does with `colorable.NewColorableStdout()`.

+## Feature Divergance

+I have added a `.OnlyData(true)` property to display the GRON notation without any of the empty object/array lines.

 ### Pull down the module

 `go get github.com/maahsome/gron`